pulumi/docs/pulumi-hugo/themes/default/content/challenge/startup-in-a-box.md

 // Also shows the challenger how to build a ComponentResource import { CdnWebsite } from "./cdn-website";

-// List of GCP API's That Need to be enabled on the GCP Project var apiDependencies: Array<pulumi.Resource> = [] var gcpServiceAPIs: Array<string> = [
+// List of Google Cloud API's That Need to be enabled on the Google Cloud Project var apiDependencies: Array<pulumi.Resource> = [] var gcpServiceAPIs: Array<string> = [
     "compute.googleapis.com",